harshavardhini33/Word-count/README.md

 ## RESULT:
-Thus the program is written to find the word count from a text.
+Thus the program is written to find the word count from a text